rajannpatel/landscape-docs/en/onprem.md

 Depending on your deployment method, these may live on the same machine or different machines.
 Here is how you can get started:

 ### Quickstart
- * **[Quickstart](./landscape-install-quickstart.md)**, for when you don't have Juju but quickly want to check out On-Prem.
+ * **[Quickstart](./landscape-install-quickstart.md)**, for when you don't have Juju but quickly want to check out On-Premises.
 Not recommended for production environments when having more than 500 clients.

 ### Juju deployed
  * **[Juju deployed](./landscape-install-juju.md)** for a truly scalable deployment.